Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Taringa has 68 active public transport stops offering a mix of train and bus services.
-These stops are served by 106 routes providing 5,196 weekly passenger trips.
-Transport accessibility is excellent with residents typically located 105 meters from the nearest stop.
-In this residential area, most commute outward using cars (64%), trains (14%), or buses (10%).
-Average vehicle ownership is 0.9 per dwelling, below the regional average.
-According to the 2021 Census, 31.2% of residents work from home, possibly due to COVID-19 conditions.
+Taringa has 68 active public transport stops, offering a mix of train and bus services.
+These stops are served by 106 individual routes, facilitating 5,196 weekly passenger trips in total.
+Transport accessibility is rated as excellent, with residents typically residing just 105 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 64% of residents, followed by train at 14% and bus at 10%.
+The average vehicle ownership per dwelling is 0.9, lower than the regional average.

 Frequently Asked Questions - Transport